qizhong19920114/UsabilityDataLogger_iOS/README.md

   Install Cydia.

   Install OpenSSH from Cydia.
   - To test ssh on iphone, type 'ssh root@(your iPhone's IP address)' without the quotes or parentheses into the Terminal console and hit return.
 Enter the password 'alpine' and hit return.
+SSH is a good tool to debug the code, especially to check if there is any file missing.